 DPDF Student Fellowship Competition

-Providing mid-stage graduate students with support to formulate effective doctoral dissertation proposals
+Providing graduate students with support to formulate innovative doctoral dissertation proposals

 Not currently accepting applications.

 The Dissertation Proposal Development Fellowship (DPDF) Program helps early-stage doctoral students in the humanities and social sciences formulate innovative dissertation research proposals through workshops, exploratory summer research, and writing guided by peer review and faculty mentorship.
 The program seeks young scholars who are interested in strengthening their dissertation research plans through exposure to the theories, literatures, methods, and intellectual traditions of disciplines outside their own.
 By the end of the fellowship, participating students will complete a draft dissertation research proposal that can be reviewed with academic advisors.